-a) Duly appointed Representatives of the Union represent the employees in all matters pertaining to this Agreement, particularly for the purpose of processing grievances, negotiating amendments to and renewals of this Agreement and enforcing the employees' collective bargaining rights, as well as any other rights under this Agreement and under the law.
-The Union will advise the Employer, in writing, of the name(s) of its duly appointed Representative(s).
+- a) Duly appointed Representatives of the Union represent the employees in all matters pertaining to this Agreement, particularly for the purpose of processing grievances, negotiating amendments to and renewals of this Agreement and enforcing the employees' collective bargaining rights, as well as any other rights under this Agreement and under the law.
+The Union will advise the Employer, in writing, of the name(s) of its duly appointed Representative(s). - Representatives of the Union will have access to visit job sites during normal working hours subject to the following.
+The Representative(s) will: - i) identify themselves to the appropriate management personnel upon arriving at a job site; and, - ii) not interfere with the progress of work. - 4.03 There will be no Union activity on the Employer's premises during working hours, except that which is necessary for the processing of grievances and the administration and enforcement of this Agreement.

-- Representatives of the Union will have access to visit job sites during normal working hours subject to the following.
-The Representative(s) will: - i) notify the Employer 24 hours prior to job site visits; - ii) identify themselves to the appropriate management personnel upon arriving at a job site; and, - iii) not interfere with the progress of work. - 4.03 There will be no Union activity on the Employer's premises during working hours, except that which is necessary for the processing of grievances and the administration and enforcement of this Agreement. - 4.04 Negotiating Committee
+4.04 Negotiating Committee

 The Union has the right to appoint a Negotiating Committee.
-Employees to a maximum of four (4) on the Committee will be paid by the Employer to a maximum of forty (40) hours per employee for all time spent preparing for and negotiating the collective agreement; unless additional paid hours are approved by the Employer.
+Employees to a maximum of two (2) on the Committee will be paid by the Employer to a maximum of forty (40) hours per employee for all time spent preparing for and negotiating the collective agreement; unless additional paid hours are approved by the Employer.

-Should the Union request more committee members and to have them paid by the Employer, such additions shall be subject to agreement by the Employer.
+Should the Union request more committee members and have them paid by the Employer, such additions must be agreed upon by the Employer.